 HOLD THE HEADLINE!

-A few weeks ago I wrote this article declaring the joys of creatives working and travelling globally.
+A little while ago, I wrote this article declaring the joys of creatives working and travelling globally.

 Oh, how times change.